-- A trainer must not lay any horse that is either under his care, control or supervision or has been in the preceding 21 days. - Any person employed by a trainer in connection with the training or care of racehorses must not lay a horse under the control of the trainer for whom he is or was employed, while so employed and for a period of 21 days after ceasing to be so. h - A nominator must not lay any horse that is or may be entered by him or on his behalf, provided that a bookmaker may lay a horse in accordance with his licence. - Ч - A rider's agent must not lay any horse to be ridden by a rider for whom he is agent.

-Any person who has provided a service or services connected with the keeping, training or racing of a horse must not, within 21 days of having last done so, lay e. - It is an offence for any person to offer an inducement to a participant in racing with the intention of profiting from a horse not participating in the event to the best of its ability. [adopted 19/10/06] f - g For the purposes of this rule "lay" means the offering or placing of a bet on a horse
+- (1) A trainer must not lay any horse that is either under the trainer's care, control or supervision, or has been at any time in the preceding 21 days - (2) A person employed by a trainer in connection with the training or care of horses must not lay any horse under the care, control or supervision of the trainer for whom the person is or was employed while employed and for a period of 21 days after ceasing to be employed. - (3) An owner or nominator must not lay any horse that is or may be entered by that owner or nominator or on that person's behalf, provided that a bookmaker may lay a horse in accordance with the bookmaker's licence. - (4) A rider's agent must not lay any horse to be ridden by a rider for whom that person is an agent. - (5) A person who has provided a service/s connected with the keeping, training or racing of a horse must not lay that horse within 21 days of last providing that service. - (6) A person must not offer an inducement to a participant in racing with the intention of profitting from a horse not participating in an event to the best of its ability. - (7) In circumstances where it is a breach of this rule for a person to lay a horse, it is also a breach of this rule for that person to: